orsonteodoro/gcf2/profiles/gaming/README.md

         [cflags-hardened.eclass](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/eclass/cflags-hardened.eclass) or
         [rustflags-hardened.eclass](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/eclass/rustflags-hardened.eclass)
         under the comments of tolerance section, you will see a list of hardened flags.
-The second column of numbers has the worst case performance impact.
+The second right column of numbers has the worst case performance impact.
 If the CFLAGS_HARDENED_TOLERANCE_USER is set to >= of that number then that particular hardening flag gets applied.
 For some hardening flags that introduce instability or have unknown availability